Grenfell Tower Inquiry Phase 2: 21 September

-September 29
+29 September

 John Rowan & Partners supplied two clerks of works to the project, one as a mechanical and electrical systems clerk of works, Tony Batty, and a general building clerk of works, Jonathan White.
-They were not employed to fulfill an end to end role but to act as part time consultants.
+They were not employed to fulfil an end to end role but to act as part time consultants.
 Rydon had a design and build contract and was responsible for the quality of its finished work.
 The John Rowan clerks of works were there to provide site monitoring and supervision services.

-The enquiry took evidence from Mark Dixon of SB Plastering on the window reveals.
+The inquiry took evidence from Mark Dixon of SB Plastering on the window reveals.
 The window reveal is the surround of a glazing unit perpendicular to the glass.
 The glazing unit creates an interior reveal, and an exterior reveal, the top is known as the head, the bottom is the sill and the sides are called the jambs.
 In the job, the window was moved outward and reduced in size.
 Dixon understood that his role was to create new interior reveals- in effect a purely cosmetic job.
 He agreed with Rydon to use rigid insulation board (flammable UPVC).
 He had not consulted building regs or confirmed the plan with the architects.
 He assumed that others would have checked.

-John Hoban, senior building control surveyor at the Royal Borough of Kensington and Chelsea (RBKC), reported councillors had signed off substantial cuts to the building control department.
+John Hoban, senior building control surveyor at RBKC, reported councillors had signed off substantial cuts to the building control department.
 It was “swamped” with work as austerity-driven cuts slashed the staff numbers.
 The key surveyor was left handling 130 projects.
 He was assigned Grenfell Tower, which should have been handled by a senior officer.
 He had never worked before on highrise overcladding of a block.
 He had resigned before the fire because he had “had enough" and it wasn't the job he trained to do.